kedacore/keda-docs/content/docs/2.16/scalers/selenium-grid-scaler.md

 - `unsafeSsl` - Skip certificate validation when connecting over HTTPS.
 (Values: `true`, `false`, Default: `false`, Optional)
 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).
 (Default: `0`, Optional)
 - `platformName` - Name of the browser platform.
 Refer to the [Selenium Grid's](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/) and [WebdriverIO's](https://webdriver.io/docs/options/#capabilities) documentation for more info.
 (Default: `Linux`, Optional)
+- `setSessionsFromHub` - When set, count number of browser node slots and sessions from existing nodes, use this data for scaling.
+(Default: `false`, Optional)
+- `sessionsPerNode` - Use as default number of sessions per browser node, when none are found existing on selenium grid.
+(Default: `1`, Optional)

 ### Example